Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ### Depositing Token

-The DAO also lets users deposit assets (tokens) into the contract.
+The Dao also lets users deposit assets (tokens) into the contract.
 Users who want to contribute to a proposal or the Dao treasury can use this function to send assets to the contract.
-It takes an `amount: u64` input and allows users to deposit `assets` (tokens) into the DAO.
+It takes an `amount: u64` input and allows users to deposit `assets` (tokens) into the Dao.

 The deposit function is marked as [payable](https://docs.fuel.network/docs/fuels-rs/cookbook/deposit-and-withdraw/), meaning it can receive tokens along with the function call.
 You can also transfer assets in sway using the [`transfer()` function](https://docs.fuel.network/docs/fuels-rs/cookbook/transfer-all-assets/#transfer-all-assets) passing in the receiving `address`, token id and intended `amount` to transfer.